xmartlabs/xmartlabs.github.io/_posts/2020-05-12-Android-Nav-Component.md

 ### Debug and test your app

-The navigation component is also a very useful asset when it comes to **debugging** and testing work in progress (WIP) features easily in your app.
+The navigation component is also a very useful asset when it comes to **debugging** and testing work-in-progress (WIP) features easily in your app.
 It let us start the app on a particular screen and this is useful during development because we don't even need to navigate manually.
 In order to launch a particular screen we change the `startDestination` property and set up its default arguments in the navigation graph if needed.
 This way, when you run the app for the next time, this internal screen will be opened right away, awesome right?